CalvinRodo/danotes/test-auotomation.md

 ### End to End Tests

   - Why they are important
+  - What do you need to run them

 ### Tech Options
   - Cypress.io
   - Selenium
   - Web Driver
   - Appium
+  - Cucumber

 ### A11y Testing Tools
   - aXe-Core